site-prism/site_prism/README.md

 The only thing that needs instantiating is the `App` class - from then on pages don't need to be initialized, they are now returned by methods on `@app`.

-It is possible to further optimise this, by using Cucumber/RSpec hooks, amongst other things.
+It is possible to further optimise this, by using Cucumber/RSpec hooks, memoization as well as many other things.
 However the investigation and optimisation of this (and other aspects of SitePrism), is left as an exercise to the Reader.

 Happy testing from all of the SitePrism team!